bmustiata/version-manager-py/README.md

                         Set values overriding what's in the yml files.
   --load FILE, -l FILE  Override versions from the given yml file.
   -t, --tag-name, --tag
                         Get the current name to use in general tags.
+If the branch name can't be detected from the git repo, the
+                        $BRANCH_NAME environment variable will be used.
-  --version             Show the currently installed program version (2.0.17)
+  --version             Show the currently installed program version (master)
 ```

 ## Specifying Versions